chris-briddock/ChristopherBriddock.Identity/README.md

 1. Clone the repository: `git clone https://github.com/chris-briddock/ChristopherBriddock.Identity.git`
 2. Open the solution.
+3. Ensure you have an PostgreSQL database available at minimum.
+4. Optionally you can also run Seq, RabbitMq or Azure Service Bus, Azure Application Insights and Redis.
-3. Please configure all placeholder values in appsettings.json in both services.
+5. Please configure all placeholder values in appsettings.json in both services.
 4. Build and run the Web API.

 ### License